d0iasm/book.rvemu/src/index.md

 # Writing a RISC-V Emulator in Rust

 **NOTE: This project is actively ongoing.
-Pages are not perfect and they can change soon.**
+Pages are not perfect yet and it possible to change dramatically.**

 ## Introduction